buurd/AaC/ARCHITECTURE_SUMMARY.md

 *   **Security**: Scans test code to ensure no insecure `http://` URLs are used.

 ### B. Runtime Verification
-We spin up the entire landscape (3 Apps, 3 DBs, 1 Proxy, 1 Keycloak) in Docker to verify the system works as expected.
+We spin up the entire landscape (4 Apps, 4 DBs, 1 Proxy, 1 Keycloak, Observability Stack) in Docker to verify the system works as expected.
-*   **Infrastructure**: Starts all databases, Keycloak, and Nginx.
+*   **Infrastructure**: Starts all databases, Keycloak, Nginx, and Observability tools.
 *   **Deployment**: Starts application containers with security configuration.
 *   **Functional Check**: Verifies HTTP endpoints and redirects (302 Found) for secured resources.
 *   **E2E Testing**: Uses **Cypress** to verify complex user flows and cross-system synchronization, running tests against the secure HTTPS endpoints and performing full login flows.

 ---

-## 5. Visualizing the Architecture
+## 6. Visualizing the Architecture

 We use **Structurizr** to visualize our model.
 The DSL file (`workspace.dsl`) is the source of truth for these diagrams.
 We use **tags** to create different views for different audiences:

 *   **System Landscape View**: Shows the logical business context (Users -> Systems), hiding infrastructure details.
 *   **Infrastructure View**: Shows the physical routing (Users -> Reverse Proxy -> Containers).
 *   **Security View**: Shows the IAM architecture (Users/Services -> Keycloak).
+*   **Observability View**: Shows the logging architecture (Promtail -> Loki -> Grafana).
 *   **Dynamic Views**: Visualizes sequence diagrams for key flows:
     *   **User Login Flow**: Interaction between User, App, and Keycloak.
     *   **M2M Sync Flow**: Interaction between PM Service, Keycloak, and Webshop.